openredl/openredl/README.md

 # OpenREDL
 **OpenREDL** is a project to develop an Open Source Datalogger for Renewable Energy applications.
-It consist in three parts:
+It consist of three parts:

 - Hardware: The integration of open source hardware (in the moment mainly arduino and arduino compatible shields) into a flexible and robust datalogger.
 - Firmware: Open source Arduino IDE software which runs on the hardware to measure and log data.